yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 # StrasbourgStudy

+**This md file describes the specific study conducted on Strasbourg and provides references to related ressources on the dashboard.**

 ## Stakes, questions from stakeholders

 * To identify words and maps that can support the identification of "densification potential", discussions on densification.